MacIElson/Bouncing-Balls-openGL/README.md

 An instance of the `GameObject` class contains only an `x` and `y` coordinate and displays no behavior until assigned as `parent` to a component.

 #### `Component`
-blah de blah de blah de blah
+All of the implemented components, `CircleRender`, `Physics`, `WallBounceScript`, and `Collider`, inherit their basic structure from the `Component` class.
+The `Component` class itself simply initializes generic update functions that are customized and overwritten when a specific component inherits from the `Component` class.

 #### `CircleRender`
-This behavior allows a circle to be displayed with its center located at the `x` and `y` coordinates of its `parent`.
+This behavior allows a circle with a specified `radius` to be displayed with its center located at the `x` and `y` coordinates of its `parent`.

 #### `Physics`
 This behavior assigns a velocity that will update the `x` and `y` coordinates of its `parent` as the `GameLoop` runs.